lemonnish/personal-website-travel/_posts/2016-08-15-vegas-for-grandmas-80th.md

 We rented a house a ways from the strip that had 8 bedrooms (for 19 of us relatives), a swimming pool, an 8-person card table, a pool table, and more room than we knew what to do with us.
 The house was perfect for us: enough room to spread out, but also the perfect size for mingling and hanging out.

 <div class='img-gallery'>
-{% include photo.html url="strip-day.jpg" alt="the Vegas Strip during the day" size="large" %}
+{% include photo.html url="strip-day.jpg" alt="the Vegas Strip during the day" size="small" %}
 {% include photo.html url="old-strip.jpg" alt="the old casinos in Vegas" size="small" %}
 {% include photo.html url="strip-night.jpg" alt="the Vegas Strip at night" size="small" %}
 </div>